jakobbouchard/job-board/README.md

 ## Known bugs

 - The timeline's line continues down, it's supposed to stop "inside" the last offer.
 - ~~When logged in using Twitter, the mail shows as null.~~ Fixed, enabled email address collection in the Twitter Developer Portal.
 However, it requires a privacy policy and terms of service, which we don't have yet.
 It also prevents people from signing up if they already have an account with that email.
-Will fix if there's time.
+For now it shows an error message, but users need to refresh the page to relogin.
 - When logging out, the profile image stays there a fraction of a second.

 ## Missing features